 Jump to:

-- Limoncello is super easy to make at home and so much fun!
+- This limoncello recipe is super easy to make at home and so much fun!

-- You only need a few ingredients to make limoncello.
+- You only need a few ingredients to make this limoncello recipe.

 - Homemade limoncello makes the BEST gift for the holidays!